Veritasdataservices/PBJ_Daily_Nurse_Staffing_Q2_2024/README.md

 **LPN: 0.79 HPRD**
 **CNA: 2.11 HPRD**
 **Total (all nursing roles): 7.69 HPRD**
-**CNAs** provide the majority of direct resident care, contributing more than 2.1 hours per resident per day — roughly triple the combined RN and LPN hours.
+**CNAs** provide the majority of direct resident care, contributing more than 2.1 hours per resident per day-roughly triple the combined RN and LPN hours.

 **RN** coverage is the lowest by a substantial margin, reflecting persistent national RN shortages in long-term care.